 Then, inspired by Trayvon Martin, I did another take that was much more like The Battle of Algiers, it showed the gradual conflagration of police violence – met by protests and marches of poor people.
 Mostly poor people of color.
 It showed that how no matter what pushback each act of police aggression was met with, be it counter-violence or peaceful protests, the powers-that-be reacted as if the affront was a declaration of war.
 Something big and horrible was inevitable.
 The question became how could the upstart colonists (or the peace and justice movement) use that big event for their own ends.

 But mostly I wanted these two guys, Paul Revere and Crispus Attucks, for differing reasons, to be okay with getting sucked into this political avant-garde who were spoiling for a fight.
 They both think that by contributing to the movement, that they might be able to make life better for their own kids.
 The jury is out about who really succeeded and who failed, but however you slice it, “The Boston Massacre” wouldn’t be the kind of movie screened at the RNC.
 So I put the script aside.

-Recently though, I realized that, hello! — the French didn’t make The Battle of Algiers.
+Recently though, I realized that, hello! — French film producers didn’t make The Battle of Algiers.
 Nope, Italian producers did.
 Of course.
 Which leads me to ask the internet, are there any Chinese or Russian production companies out there that want to make a movie where… oh, never mind.
-I’ll just wait for the next piece of agitprop garbage about the Battle of Bunker Hill or the Midnight Ride.
+I’ll just wait for the next agitprop fable about the Bunker Hill or the Midnight Ride.